- Articles

 Shocking Results for Fake ID Card Checks

-Published on the 18-10-2013
+Updated on the 20-06-2024

 The Thames Valley Police have been looking into the number of bars and clubs that are not able to differentiate the difference between a real and fake driving licenses.
 It is believed that out of 95 premises in Oxfordshire, Buckinghamshire and Berkshire, only seven of the bars and clubs could distinguish the difference between the real and fake driver's licenses, and shockingly 52 did not make any checks at all.
 The Thames Valley Police have described this as shocking.
 This is not acceptable and the checks must be carried out at all times.
 The number of bars and clubs the Thames Valley Police done the checks on that run the Challenge 21 or Challenge 25 schemes where they need to ask for ID from any person that looks under this age and they did not challenge this.